oneapi-src/level-zero-spec/scripts/tools/PROG.md

 ${"##"} <a name="cal">Calculation</a>
 Both MetricTracer and MetricQueryPool collect the data in device specific, raw form that is not suitable for application processing.
-To calculate metric values use ::${t}MetricGroupCalculateData.
+To calculate metric values use ::${t}MetricGroupCalculateMetricValues.

 The following sample code demonstrates a basic sequence for metric calculation and interpretation:
 ```c